 Cravings: Why They Strike, How to Curb Them

-Sweet, salty, irresistible?
-Why you crave certain foods and how to regain control.
+Why you’ve just gotta have certain foods -- and how to regain control

-Those negative moods get all the press, but Wansink suggests that happy moods might be even more likely to cause cravings.
-In his survey of about 1,000 Americans, 86% reported that they craved comfort foods when they were happy, and 74% had cravings when they wanted to celebrate or reward themselves.
-In contrast, 52% had cravings when they were bored and 39% when they were sad or lonely.
+But happy moods might be even more likely culprits.
+In Wansink’s survey of about 1,000 Americans, 86% craved comfort foods when they were happy, and 74% had cravings when they wanted to celebrate or reward themselves.
+Only 52% had cravings when they were bored and 39% when they were sad or lonely.

-The happy eaters craved food to maintain their upbeat mood, he explains: "I want to do something to extend my happy feeling or my happy experience."
-Furthermore, they tended to prefer "more meal-like, healthier foods," he says.
-In contrast, people in sad moods were much more likely to seek out ice cream, cookies, or potato chips.
+The happy eaters wanted to maintain their upbeat mood, Wansink explains: "I want to do something to extend my happy feeling or my happy experience,” he says.
+They tended to prefer "more meal-like, healthier foods," while people in sad moods were much more likely to seek out ice cream, cookies, or potato chips.

 So should you go cold turkey?
-No, Wansink says.
-Feeling deprived of a favorite food often backfires and you end up eating too much.
+Not exactly, Wansink says.
+Feeling deprived of a favorite food often backfires, and you end up eating too much.
 "You can indulge in it, but just do it less frequently," he says.

 Use Portion Control.
 "Allow yourself to have a food, but do it in a portion-controlled way," Pelchat says.
 For example, don't keep tempting foods at home, because it's too easy to wolf down excessive amounts.
 Instead, go out for one scoop of ice cream or one slice of pizza.